These Black College Students Are Using An Age Old Tradition To Pay For School

 ”

 Unlike professional stylists, students have to navigate a complicated web of school and state licensing policies.
-Although 28 states do not currently require a license to braid hair, the students interviewed for this story reside in states that do.
+Although 28 states do not currently require a license to braid hair, all but one of the students interviewed for this story reside in states that do.
 According to the Institute for Justice “to legally braid hair for a living, braiders in many states must spend thousands of dollars and hundreds of hours on cosmetology training — training that has nothing to do with African-style hair braiding.”
-The organization’s model braiding bill is pushing for more state’s to change their policy and exempt braiders from licensure so they can get their businesses off the ground and avoid getting “tangled up in senseless occupational and salon licensing regulations.”
+The organization’s model braiding bill is pushing for more states to change their policy and exempt braiders from licensure so they can get their businesses off the ground and avoid getting “tangled up in senseless occupational and salon licensing regulations.”
 Despite these restrictions, many Black college students continue to operate their businesses like so many kitchen beauticians before them.

 Advertisement

 While the policy is clear from the state perspective, it’s a bit murkier on the university level.
 Many of the universities attended by the students interviewed did not seem to have definitive policies around students offering services for a fee on campus.
 They encourage entrepreneurship through academic programs, or allow students to organize events where they can sell their goods, or even talk about how they started a small business on campus.
-However, the rules of whether or not they can regularly charge to perform surface are unclear.
+However, the rules of whether or not they can regularly charge to perform services are unclear.
 Because of these factors, students interviewed for this piece are referred to by their first or middle name in an effort to protect their identity.

 When I called Ariana, a junior at Hampton University studying marketing, she was in the midst of transforming a spare room in her friend’s home into a salon suite.
 She has been doing hair on campus since her freshman year, and business was booming.
 She wanted to create a permanent space outside of her dorm room where she could take clients.